-Research into Multi Dimensions of Word Knowledge in Thai EFL Students
+Research into MultipleAspects of Word Knowledge in Thai EFL Students: The Hierarchical Acquisition and Relationships

 ABSTRACT

-This research investigated the multidimensional nature of the word knowledge construct by analyzing the hierarchical difficulty in acquiring different word knowledge dimensions and their conceptualized relationship.
-The research examined Nation’s (2013) framework, which is the most widely accepted conceptualization of word knowledge of what is involved in knowing a word.
-Therefore, it presented the hypothesized concept of knowing a word as a multi-construct.
-A battery test of word knowledge dimensions was conducted on 500 senior high school participants who were English as a Foreign Language (EFL) students in Thailand.
-The results indicated that the receptive knowledge tests scored higher than the productive knowledge tests in any knowledge dimension.
-There was also a positive correlation between knowledge of the different dimensions.
-Furthermore, an Implicational Scaling (IS) analysis illustrated a valid implicational pattern of word knowledge dimensions and found that productive knowledge could be known without complete mastery of all dimensions of receptive knowledge.
-Finally, a Structural Equation Modeling (SEM) analysis demonstrated the benefit of the various word knowledge dimensions to acquiring word knowledge.
-Overall, the current research provides empirical evidence for the vocabulary acquisition pattern and the conceptualization of word knowledge and indicates that word knowledge is acquired along a developmental learning continuum.
+This research explored the nature of the word knowledge construct by analyzing the hierarchical difficulty in acquiring different word knowledge aspects and their relationships.
+The research examined Nation’s (2013) framework, which is the most widely accepted conceptualization of what is involved in knowing a word.
+Therefore, it presented the hypothesized concept of knowing a word as a multi-aspect construct.
+A battery test of word knowledge aspects was administered to 500 senior high school participants who were English as a Foreign Language (EFL) students in Thailand.
+The results showed that the receptive knowledge test of an aspect showed higher scores than its productive knowledge test.
+There was also a positive correlation between knowledge of the different aspects.
+Besides, an analysis of Implicational Scaling (IS) analysis illustrated a valid implicational pattern of word knowledge aspects and found that productive knowledge could be known without complete mastery of all aspects of receptive knowledge.
+Finally, a Structural Equation Modeling (SEM) analysis demonstrated the benefit of the various word knowledge aspects to acquiring word knowledge.
+Overall, the current research corroborates previous evidence for the vocabulary acquisition pattern and the conceptualization of word knowledge and provides empirical evidence in a Thai EFL context.
+Confirmingly, word knowledge is acquired along a developmental learning continuum.

-Keywords: Word acquisition; Word knowledge; Word dimensions; Receptive word knowledge; Productive word knowledge
+Keywords: Word acquisition; Word knowledge; Word aspects; Receptive word knowledge; Productive word knowledge

 INTRODUCTION

-Word knowledge is a multidimensional construct acquired through an incremental learning process (González-Fernández & Schmitt, 2019; Henriksen, 1999; Milton & Fitzpatrick, 2014; Nation, 2013; Schmitt, 2014; Sukying & Nontasee, 2022).
-It is precisely known that the various dimensions of word knowledge are related to one another, but they are not known simultaneously.
-Indeed, it implies that these dimensions are continually known at varying rates, which the receptive-productive foundation regulates (e.g., Laufer & Goldstein, 2004; Nontasee & Sukying, 2020, 2021; Schmitt & Meara, 1997; Zhong, 2018).
-The precise stages of the word acquisition process are still unknown clearly, particularly in terms of the various developmental rates for word dimensions (e.g., Chui, 2006; Chen & Truscott, 2010; Li & Kirby, 2015; Milton & Hopkins, 2006; Schmitt, 2008; Schmitt & Zimmerman, 2002; Webb, 2005).
-Various dimensions of word knowledge in development have been fragmentarily investigated (Nation, 2013; Schmitt, 1995), but studies that examine word knowledge as a whole construct remain rare.
-Noticeably, it is unclear how different word knowledge dimensions are acquired and fit together (González-Fernández & Schmitt, 2019; Schmitt, 2014).
-This research thus aims to gain deeper insight into the rich, multifaceted nature of word knowledge by exploring the construct of word knowledge as a multidimensional framework.
-The current research first measures different word dimensions: written form, word part, form-meaning link, association, grammatical function, and collocation, at both reception and production.
-The study also examines these dimensions’ acquisition hierarchy and models the relationships between the various word dimensions.
-This research will advance our understanding of the role of different word dimensions and the nature of the vocabulary construct in acquiring.
-Also, it will posit the conceptualization of word dimensions as the primary hierarchical acquisition configuration in English as a foreign language (EFL) students in Thailand.
+Word knowledge is a multi-aspect construct acquired through an incremental learning process (González-Fernández & Schmitt, 2020; Henriksen, 1999; Milton & Fitzpatrick, 2014; Nation, 2013; Schmitt, 2014; Sukying & Nontasee, 2022).
+It is precisely known that the various aspects of word knowledge are related to one another, but they may not be known simultaneously.
+Indeed, it implies that these aspects are continually known at varying rates, which the receptive-productive foundation regulates (e.g., Chen & Truscott, 2010; Laufer & Goldstein, 2004; Nontasee & Sukying, 2020, 2021; Schmitt & Meara, 1997; Zhong, 2018).
+The precise stages of the word acquisition process are still unknown clearly, particularly in terms of the various developmental rates for word aspects (e.g., Chui, 2006; Li & Kirby, 2015; Milton & Hopkins, 2006; Pellicer-Sanchez & Schmitt, 2010; Schmitt, 2008; Schmitt & Zimmerman, 2002; Webb, 2005).
+Various aspects of word knowledge in development have been fragmentarily investigated and inconsistent results (Nation, 2013; Schmitt, 1995), but studies that examine word knowledge as a whole construct remain rare.
+However, the multi-aspect conceptualization of word knowledge and how different word aspects are acquired and fit together was basically demonstrated (González-Fernández, 2022; González-Fernández & Schmitt, 2020).
+Noticeably, it still requires to be proven in a Thai EFL context.
+This research thus aims to gain deeper insight into the rich, multifaceted nature of word knowledge by investigating the word knowledge construct as a multi-aspect framework.
+The current research first measures different word aspects: (1) written form, (2) word part, (3) form-meaning link, (4) association, (5) grammatical function, and (6) collocation, at both reception and production.
+The research also examines these aspects’ acquisition hierarchy and models the relationships between the various word aspects.
+This research will advance our comprehension of the role of different word aspects and the nature of the word knowledge construct.
+Also, it will posit the conceptualization of word aspects as the primary hierarchical acquisition configuration and relationship in EFL students in Thailand.

 CONSTRUCT OF WORD KNOWLEDGE